ampproject/amphtml/extensions/amp-analytics/linker-id-receiving.md

 The `enabled` value can be used to override default vendor settings.

 ##### Cookie Names
-Each key value within the `cookies` config object defines the cookie key, where its value needs to be an object.
+Each key within the `cookies` config object defines the cookie name.
+It's value needs to be an object containing a single key value pair.
+That key should be 'value', and its value should be the macro that determines the information stored in the cookie.

-Note: The following key values are reserved, and cannot be used as cookie keys.
+Note: The following key values are reserved, and cannot be used as cookie names.
 They are ['`referrerDomains`', '`enabled`', '`cookiePath`', '`cookieMaxAge`', '`cookieSecure`', '`cookieDomain`'].

 ##### Cookie Values
 Each cookie to write is defined by an object, where the value is defined by the required `value` field.

-Two Macros are supported for the `value` field. [`QUERY_PARAM`](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md#query-parameter) and [`LINKER_PARAM`](#linker-param).
+Two macros are supported for the `value` field. [`QUERY_PARAM`](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md#query-parameter) and [`LINKER_PARAM`](#linker-param).

-When there's error resoving the value, or the value is resolved to empty string.
+If there's error resoving the value, or the value is resolved to empty string.
 Nothing will be written to the cookie.

 ##### LINKER PARAM
-`LINKER_PARAM` takes two params, the `name` and the `value`.
-It will verify the checksum and read the `idName1*idValue1` key value pair from linker param.
+`LINKER_PARAM` takes two arguments, the `name` and the `value`.
+It will verify the checksum and read the `idName1*idValue1` key value pair from the linker param.
 The `value` ('idValue1' here) will be returned.